kokoko3k/koko-aio-slang/docs-ng.md

     The Hiher the value, the more the amplitude.

 **Hi-resolution scanlines handling:**<br>
-        There you can choose how to handle scanlines when a content is Hi-Resolution.<br>
+        There you can choose how to handle scanlines when a game is Hi-Resolution.<br>
         Special handling may be needed to mitigate glitches/moire at 1080p or lower resolutions.

     Consider Hi-Resolution above # lines:
         A value of 0.0 means that it will never consider anything hi-res.
-        A value of 1.0 means that it will always consider content hi-res.
+        A value of 1.0 means that it will always consider game hi-res.
         With values > 1.0, it will consider a frame as Hi-resolution if the lines number is above the configured value.

     Hi-Res scanlines type